-2021 has already proven to be a complex but dynamic year in which organizations have a unique opportunity to shape their digital destiny.
-That’s a theme we'll see repeatedly as we dive a bit deeper into the 5 intranet trends shaping current thinking.
+Organizations worldwide have been experiencing a complex but dynamic evolution in which they've begun to seize a unique opportunity to shape their digital destiny.
+That’s a theme we'll see repeatedly as we dive a bit deeper into the five intranet trends shaping current thinking.

 1. Employee Experience is changing the digital workplace.